If you’re on the hunt for some low carb breakfast recipes, look no further than this low carb chocolate granola recipe!

 Looking to make this grain free granola your own special way?
 Let’s mix this cereal up a little!

-YES!
-Great idea… savory granola is an awesome topping for salads, soups, and casseroles.
+- Turn this into savory granola.
+Savory granola is an awesome topping for salads, soups, and casseroles.
 Simply skip the sweetener (and cocoa powder depending on your recipe) and bake per instructions.

 Low Carb Chocolate GranolaPrint Recipe Pin Recipe

-- Add them to a large bowl with the coconut and stir.
+- Add them to a large bowl with the shredded coconut (3 cups) and stir.

 - Pour contents of the small bowl over the coconut and pecans and stir to combine.

-- Spread in a thin and even layer on 2 lined baking sheets.
+- Spread in a thin and even layer on prepared baking sheets.

 - Bake for 6 minutes, then rotate the baking sheet in the oven.